ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 EventHandling
 -------------

-EventHandler are output modules that allows the logdata-anomaly-miner to write alerts to specific targets.
+EventHandler are output modules that allow the logdata-anomaly-miner to write alerts to specific targets.

 All EventHandler must have the following parameters and may have additional specific parameters that are defined in the respective sections.